 Obesity among women of reproductive age is of major concern, because of its association with multiple adverse maternal and infant health outcomes.
-In 2015, about 22.1 percent of women in PHR 2/3 were obese before becoming pregnant, lower than the state's rate of 25.2 percent.
-PHR 2/3 had the lowest rate of prepregnancy obesity among all PHRs in Texas.
-However, from 2006 to 2015, this region had the largest increase in the rate of pre-pregnancy obesity (a 30.1 percent increase) among all Texas regions.
+In 2015, about 28.8 percent of women in PHR 4/5N were obese before becoming pregnant, higher than the state's rate of 25.2 percent.
+The region's pre-pregnancy obesity rate has increased from 23.2 percent in 2006.

-Black mothers in PHR 2/3 had the highest rate of pre-pregnancy obesity in 2015 (29.3 percent), followed by Hispanic mothers (22.4 percent), White mothers (21.5 percent), and mothers of 'Other' race/ethnicity (11.5 percent).
-The region's pre-pregnancy obesity rate was lower than the corresponding state rate among all racial/ethnic groups.
-However, since 2006, the pre-pregnancy obesity rate in PHR 2/3 has increased more sharply among Hispanic mothers and mothers of 'Other'
+Black mothers in PHR 4/5N had the highest rate of pre-pregnancy obesity in 2015 (36.6 percent), followed by Hispanic mothers (30.0 percent), White mothers (26.7 percent), and mothers of 'Other' race/ethnicity (20.2 percent).
+The region's prepregnancy obesity rate was higher than the corresponding state rate among all racial/ethnic groups.
+However, since 2006, the pre-pregnancy obesity rate in PHR 4/5N has risen most sharply among Hispanic mothers (a 35.1 percent increase).
+In comparison, the pre-pregnancy obesity rate has increased by 22-23 percent for all other racial/ethnic groups over the past decade.